Will coronavirus vaccine mandates make workers leave their jobs? | DW | 15.09.2021

 "On average, the unvaccinated are the ones with lower incomes and more insecure jobs.
 Many of these people couldn't afford not to get vaccinated," he told DW.

-Criticism of vaccine mandates has included the argument that it would disproportionately hurt these lower-income workers.
+Criticism of vaccine mandates has included the argument that it would disproportionately affect these lower-income workers.
 But would this be still true at a time when the job market is red-hot?

 Requirements instituted on a company-wide level, as McDonald's, Goldman Sachs and Facebook have done for US employees coming in to work, could drive workers into the arms of competitors.